Anthonyysilv/Anthonyysilv/README.md

 📚 In addition to my formal education, I also dedicate myself to self-learning through online resources, coding challenges, and personal projects.
 I believe that hands-on experience and practical implementation are essential for solidifying theoretical concepts.

 🌱 As an aspiring developer, I am fascinated by the ever-evolving nature of technology and the boundless possibilities it offers.
-I am particularly interested in web development, software engineering, and data science.
+I am particularly interested in web development.
 I am eager to leverage my skills to contribute to exciting projects and collaborate with like-minded individuals.

 🤝 I am open to collaborations, mentorship opportunities, and constructive feedback.
 I believe in the power of community and the strength that comes from sharing knowledge and ideas.
 Let's connect and learn together!